sudoghut/Sautoyrs/README.md

 ## Notes

-- It only supports browsers that are compatible with WebGPU.
-Most cellphone browsers do not support WebGPU.
-We highly recommend using Chrome or Firefox to access Sautoyrs on your desktop or laptop.
+- The application supports only browsers compatible with WebGPU.
+Most mobile browsers do not support WebGPU.
+We highly recommend using Chrome or Firefox on a desktop or laptop to access Sautoyrs.

-- Sautoyrs will download the Gemma-2-Ataraxy-9B model, which is ~5.2GB, to your browser cache.
-To remove the cache, click the settings icon and then select "Remove Cache."
+- Sautoyrs downloads the Gemma-2-Ataraxy-9B model (~5.2 GB) to your browser cache.
+To remove the cache, click the settings icon and select "Remove LLM Cache."

-- For reference, here is the generation speed on my GTR 3070:
+- For reference, here are generation speed cases on my GTX 3070:
+  > Prefill: 14.7263 tokens/sec, Decoding: 1.3206 tokens/sec
   > Prefill: 38.6973 tokens/sec, Decoding: 2.2036 tokens/sec
 - This application contains mature content and is intended for adult audiences only.
-Please use responsibly and in accordance with all applicable laws and regulations.
+Please use it responsibly and in compliance with all applicable laws and regulations.

 ## Usage